Kitware/tangelo/docs/basic-usage.rst

    specifies that the acceptable usernames and passwords will be found in the file ``/home/laforge/secret/dilithiumpw.txt``.

-   Currently, the only supported authentication type is digest.
+   Currently, the only supported authentication type is *digest*.
 The realm will be displayed to the user when prompted for a username and password.

 #.
 Create the password file, using the ``tangelo-passwd`` program (see